0x9060/blackjack/README.md

 - Card reveal scheme
 - Payment strategy

+???????
+GAS EXPLOIT ??????
+IS IT POSSIBLE TO PREVENT BUSTING BY CAREFULLY SELECTING THE GAS LIMIT (busting costs more gas b/c of more operations)

 ### Project structure

 This is a `truffle` project using a `React` front-end, built from the truffle react box.
 The project directory is constructed as follows: